ppvnf/pam-pedro-master/README.md

 # guacamole-pam-pedro

-A bachelor thesis project implementing a PAM (Privileged Access Management) solution using Apache Guacamole as the remote desktop gateway, with automated build and deployment powered by GitLab CI/CD, Podman, and Ansible.
+a PAM (Privileged Access Management) solution using Apache Guacamole as the remote desktop gateway, with automated build and deployment powered by GitLab CI/CD, Podman, and Ansible

+This repository is a local deployment version intended for demonstration purposes.

 ## Requirements